cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 ### Backwards Compatibility

 ABCI++ is naturally not backwards compatible with prior versions of the Cosmos SDK and Tendermint.
-For example, an application that requests `PrepareProposalRequest` to the same application that does not speak ABCI++ will naturally fail.
+For example, an application that requests `RequestPrepareProposal` to the same application that does not speak ABCI++ will naturally fail.

 However, in the first phase of the integration, the existing ABCI methods as we